Universality of Euler flows and flexibility of Reeb embeddings: Introduction

 Let us mention a few words on the ideas of the proof of Theorem~\ref{T.main1}.
 The Eulerisable field $u$ that we construct on $\mathbb S^n$ (or $\mathbb R^n$) is nonvanishing and of Beltrami type with constant proportionality factor (notice that $n$ is an odd number).
 Using the correspondence between these fields and contact forms, the universality problem is then tantamount to studying the universality features of high-dimensional Reeb flows.
 A first difficulty is that the Reeb flows are geodesible, so their restriction to any invariant submanifold must be geodesible as well.
 Introducing the concept of \emph{Reeb embedding} of a compact manifold into a contact manifold, and using the flexibility (existence of an $h$-principle) of the isocontact embeddings, we prove that in fact geodesibility is the only obstruction for a vector field to be extendable to a Reeb flow on some contact manifold.
 A second difficulty is that the field $u_0$ that we want to extend is not generally geodesible, a problem that we address considering the suspension of the field.

 A consequence of our methods of proof, which is of interest in itself, is an almost sharp novel embedding theorem for manifolds endowed with a geodesible flow into a contact manifold, so that the Reeb field of the ambient manifold for some contact form extends the geodesible field on the submanifold.

-In view of the connection between Reeb and Beltrami fields which will be stated in Section~\ref{SS.Belt}, this theorem shows the flexible character of the steady Euler flows. \begin{theorem} Let $e: (N,X) \rightarrow (M,\xi)$ be a embedding of $N$ into a contact manifold $(M,\xi)$ with $X$ a geodesible vector field on $N$.
-Then: \begin{itemize} \item If $\dim M \geq 3\dim N +2$, then $e$ is isotopic to a (small) Reeb embedding $\tilde e$, and $\tilde e$ can be taken $C^0$-close to $e$. \item If $\dim M \geq 3\dim N$ and $M$ is overtwisted, then $e$ is isotopic to a Reeb embedding. \end{itemize} \end{theorem} The notion of \emph{small Reeb embedding} in this statement will be introduced in Section~\ref{S4}.
+\begin{defi} { Let $(N,X)$ be a geodesible field on a compact manifold.
+An embedding $e: (N,X) \rightarrow (M,\xi)$ of $N$ into a contact manifold $M$ is called a \emph{Reeb embedding} if there is a contact form $\alpha$ defining $\xi$ such that its Reeb vector field $R$ satisfies $e_*X=R$ (in particular $e(N)$ is an invariant submanifold of $R$). } \end{defi} { The following result is {the main \emph{flexibility theorem} in this article:}} \begin{theorem} Let $e: (N,X) \rightarrow (M,\xi)$ be a embedding of $N$ into a contact manifold $(M,\xi)$ with $X$ a geodesible vector field on $N$.
+Then: \begin{itemize} \item If $\dim M \geq 3\dim N +2$, then $e$ is isotopic to a (small) Reeb embedding $\tilde e$, and $\tilde e$ can be taken $C^0$-close to $e$. \item If $\dim M \geq 3\dim N$ and $M$ is overtwisted, then $e$ is isotopic to a Reeb embedding. \end{itemize} \end{theorem} { In view of the connection between Reeb and Beltrami fields which will be stated in Section~\ref{SS.Belt}, this theorem shows the flexible character of the steady Euler flows.} The notion of \emph{small Reeb embedding} in this statement will be introduced in Section~\ref{S4}.
 Moreover, we also obtain a full $h$-principle for what we call iso-Reeb embeddings (Reeb embeddings with certain fixed data) into overtwisted manifolds (Theorem~\ref{hp1}) and into general contact manifolds (Theorem~\ref{hp2}).
 We believe that these ideas may be useful to attack some purely geometric problems in Contact Topology.

 Since Tao introduced the concept of universality to analyze the Turing completeness of the Euler equations~\cite{T0,T1}, we want to finish this introduction with an application of Theorem~\ref{T.main1} in this setting.
 We say that an Eulerisable flow on $\mathbb S^n$ is \emph{Turing complete} if the halting of any Turing machine with a given input is equivalent to a certain bounded trajectory of the flow entering a certain open set of $\mathbb S^n$ (what is known as the ``reachability problem'', see Section~\ref{SS5.2} for more details).
 This implies, in particular, that the flow has undecidable trajectories.
 Our second main result is the following.